nomad/norm/README.md

 - `FzfV2`: port of the algorithm used by fzf when launching without any extra flags or with `--algo=v2`;

+## Performance

+Performance is a top priority for this crate.
+Our goal is to have the fastest implementation of every metric algorithm we provide, across all languages.
+[Here][bench] you can find a number of benchmarks comparing norm's metrics to each other, as well as to other popular libraries.

 ## Example usage

 ```rust